waikato-llm/llm-dataset-converter/README.md

 https://github.com/Zjh-819/LLMDataHub

-The HUgging Face Hub has an abundance of datasets as well:
+The Hugging Face Hub has an abundance of datasets as well:

 https://huggingface.co/datasets